Separation or divorce

 For most of us, the main motivation to go to work every day is to provide a good quality of life for ourselves and our loved ones.
 Whether you’re embarking on a new journey with a spouse or partner or ending a relationship, it’s important to understand how your pension is affected.
 After all, your pension is an important asset and is part of your personal financial plan.

-Who is defined as an eligible spouse under the PSPP?
+Who is a spouse under the PSPP?

 Is there anything I need to do when my relationship ends?

 Yes, the most important thing you need to do is update your spousal status with us through your e-services account.
 We want to make sure the right person receives survivor benefits when you pass away, so please update your information as soon as possible.